 Accredited Guide Number: 108

-Simon retired from the British Army in November 2022, and qualified as a badged guide (Badge 108) in May 2020.
+Simon qualified as a badged guide (Badge 108) in May 2020 and retired from the British Army in November 2022.

 He originally served in the Royal Air Force before leaving to pursue a career in the oil industry, and also serving as a reserve officer.
-Rather to his surprise he ended up joining the Regular Army 9 years ago.
+Rather to his surprise he ended up joining the Regular Army somewhat later in life than planned.

-Simon has served on operations in Gulf War 1, Kosovo, Sierra Leone, Iraq (where he ran Basrah Fire Brigade) and twice as an aviation planner in Afghanistan (including with the US Marine Corps) and has worked at battlegroup, brigade and divisional level .
+Simon has served on operations in Gulf War 1, Kosovo, Sierra Leone (as a United Nations Military Observer), Iraq (where he ran Basrah Fire Brigade) and twice as an aviation planner in Afghanistan (including a tour with the US Marine Corps).
+He has worked at battlegroup, brigade and divisional level.

 He has served as the Operations Officer in the Attack Helicopter Force HQ, and as the aviation specialist in the Collective Training Group at the Land Warfare Centre.
-He delivered training to brigade and division HQs, particularly in the use of aviation and air land integration.
+He has delivered training to brigade and division HQs, particularly in the use of aviation, air assault planning and air land integration.

 He is particularly interested in Normandy in WW2 (particularly the British 6th Airborne Division) and in all aspects of air power in WW1 and WW2.